gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Java compile-avoidance is implemented using a new [@CompileClasspath](javadoc/org/gradle/api/tasks/CompileClasspath.html) annotation that can be attached to a task property, similar to the `@InputFiles` or `@Classpath` annotations.

 This new annotation is also available for use in your own tasks as well, for those tasks that take a Java compile classpath.
 For example, you may have a task that performs static analysis using the signatures of classes.
 You can use the `@CompileClasspath` annotation for this task instead of `@InputFiles` or `@Classpath`, to avoid running the task when the class signatures have not changed.

-### Faster Java incremental compilation

-The Java incremental compiler has been improved to deal with constants in a smarter way.

-Due to the way constants are inlined by the Java compiler, previous Gradle releases have taken a conservative approach and recompiled all sources when a constant has changed.
-Now Gradle avoids recompiling under the following conditions:

-- if a constant is found in a dependency, but that constant isn't used in your code
-- if a constant is changed in a dependency, but that constant isn't used in your code
-- if a change is made in a class containing a constant, but the value of the constant didn't change

-The incremental compiler will recompile only a small subset of the potentially affected classes now.

-In addition, the incremental compiler is more efficient and backed by in-memory caches, which avoids a lot of disk I/O that slowed down the compiler.

-### Stable Java incremental compilation

-The Java incremental compiler is no longer incubating and is now considered stable.
-This Gradle release includes many bug fixes and improved performance for incremental Java compilation.

-Note that incremental Java compilation is not enabled by default.
-It needs to be [activated explicitly](userguide/java_plugin.html#sec:incremental_compile).

-### Annotation processor path for Java compilation

-The `CompileOptions` for the `JavaCompile` task type now defines a `annotationProcessorPath` property, which allows you to specify the annotation processor path to use for compilation.
-This path is treated as an input for the compilation task, meaning that the annotation processor path is built as required, and the contents are considered for incremental build.

 ### Task for enforcing JaCoCo code coverage metrics

 Gradle introduces a feature for the JaCoCo plugin strongly requested by the community: enforcing code coverage metrics.
 The JaCoCo plugin now provides a new task of type `JacocoCoverageVerification` enabling the user to define and enforce violation rules.
 Coverage verification does not automatically run as part of the `check` task.
 Please see the relevant user guide section on the “[JaCoCo plugin](userguide/jacoco_plugin.html#sec:jacoco_report_violation_rules)” for more information.